 What are the different components of WESTCARB research?

 WESTCARB research is focused on two forms of carbon sequestration: terrestrial sequestration and CCS.
 Terrestrial sequestration enhances natural processes that store CO2 in biomass and soil.
 CCS modifies industrial facilities to remove CO2 from process or exhaust gases for injection into secure geologic formations.
 Examples of industrial facilities that might utilize CCS are power plants, oil refineries, and cement plants.
-For additional information visit What is Carbon Sequestration.
+For additional information visit CO2 Capture, Transportation, and Geologic Storage.

 There are three phases of WESTCARB research: Characterization (Phase I), Validation (Phase II), and Development (Phase III).
 Phase I involved studies of existing data to estimate carbon storage potential in the WESTCARB region.
 Phase II involved a small-scale demonstration project.
 Phase III involves further detailed characterization and outreach activities toward the deployment of large-volume carbon sequestration projects.